MitchellTesla/jormungandr-romio/README.md

 # Mythology

 Jörmungandr refers to the Midgard Serpent in Norse mythology.
-(The World Serpent) It is a hint to Ouroboros, the Ancient Egyptian serpent, who ate it's own tail, as well as the IOHK paper on proof of stake (POS). ;)
+It is a hint to Ouroboros, the Ancient Egyptian serpent,(The World Serpent) who ate it's own tail, as well as ALL THE LEVERAGE, and the IOHK paper on proof of stake (POS). ;)
 [docs]: https://input-output-hk.github.io/jormungandr

-## It is recommended that you use the original Jörmungandr source code and NOT this implementation.
+## It is recommended that you use the original Jörmungandr source code, and NOT this specific implementation.

 ## Master current build status